jody-zeitler/cherry-pick/README.md

 This tool allows the best episodes to be skimmed from lightly-serialized shows while maintaining the overarching continuity.

 A Python script runs with a title query and gathers episode information into a JSON structure that is consumed by the graph.
-It will also print tab-delimited results through stdout.
-Each new show needs to be added to the select menu in the HTML, or you can provide a 'shows' GET endpoint that provides a JSON array of file names.
+The data can be served as static files or dynamically with a database - tweak the endpoints to your needs.

+> Note: this is a web scaper and is subject to break at any point due to document restructuring on IMDB's part.

+A connector for RethinkDB is provided to load results into a database.

 Install
 -------